CesarWKR/CSG-Braycurtis/README.md

 # Results

 You can see the tests performed in the folder [CSG and similarity](./CSG%20and%20similarity/).
-Inside this folder you will find the Jupiter optimized codes for each type of similarity (Intra-class, All dataset and combined).
+Inside this folder you will find the Jupyter optimized codes for each type of similarity (Intra-class, All dataset and combined).

+If you want to use Colab you will have to organize the data numerically, since Colab organizes files using a lexicographical or alphabetical sort.
+This method sorts file names as if they were simple text strings, character by character, without considering the numerical meaning.
+On the other hand, Jupyter organizes the files using a natural sort.
+This method takes into account numerical values within strings.
+Please note that the files where the tests were made are optimized for Jupyter Notebook.